-Because our UI is built upon XML files, Figure 1.3 illustrates the classes within the Data Access Layer.
-The IAtmDataAccess class collets the contents of the XML files and recycles it to usable components on other classes.

 ATM Graphics Design

 The following are the graphics that were previously submitted along with the User Guide.
-Those graphics played a very important role in the process of design this application.
+These graphics played a very important role during the design phase of the application.
 They paved a way that was initially not considered (using XML files to build our application).
 But more importantly, the helped us critically think about how our application will look like, will work but also how our windows will communicate (dynamic or static windows).

 In Figure 2.1, the LoginPageController class will be called upon to load the ATM Login Page.
 If the username or password are incorrectly entered or missing, a message box containing an error message will appear (see Figure 2.2).